microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 This example updates the specified user's AccountEnabled parameter.

-- `-ObjectId` Specifies the ID as a user principal name (UPN) or ObjectId.
+- `-UserId` Specifies the ID as a user principal name (UPN) or UserId.
 - `-AccountEnabled` Specifies whether the account is enabled.

 ### Example 3: Set all but specified users as minors with parental consent